LavaTheif/CollegeTripServer/README.md

 # CollegeTripServer
-This is the server for some trip planning software at college.
+This is the server for the prototyepe of some trip planning software at college.

 Dependencies: gson.jar, mysql-connector-java.jar, mail.jar